andrejivanov98/BasicCsharpHomeworks/README.md

-# BasicCsharpHomeworks
+# SEDCBasicCsharpHomeworks
-Repository for Basic C# homeworks provided by SEDC Coding Academy.
+Repository for Basic C# homeworks for SEDC Coding Academy.